ploomber/projects/debugging/nb.md

 Ah-ha!
 The encoder is fitted with a column that has values `a`, `b` and `c` but then is applied to a testing set that has value `d`.
 That's why it's breaking.

 This is an example of how your code could be doing everything right but your data is not compatible with it.
 How you fix this is up to.
-The important thing is to know why things are failing.
+The important thing is that we know why things are failing.
 <!-- #endregion -->

 <!-- #region -->
 ## Post-mortem debugging

-Line-by-line debugging puts us at the beginning of the script and then we move as we want, an alternative approach is to let the program run and start the debugging session as soon as it finds an exception, this is called *post-mortem* debugging.
-The process is similar, we just have to change the kind of debugging we want:
+Line-by-line debugging puts us at the beginning of the script and then we move as we want.
+An alternative approach is to let the program run and start the debugging session as soon as it finds an exception, this is called *post-mortem* debugging.
+Starting a post-mortem session is similar: start and interactive session but then pass `kind='pm'` as argument to the `.debug()` function:

 ```python
 # pm stands for post-mortem